swimos/matrixOne/README.md

 * WebAgents live in **/src/main/java/swim/matrixone/agents**
     * **/agents/SensorAgent.java** is the main WebAgent in the app.
 Each sensor on the Creator will have its own WebAgent (digital twin) in the Swim Application.

+## Sensor Bridge
+* This demo uses NodeJS to bridge sensor data from Matrix Lite into Swim.
+Data is passed to each sensor WebAgant inside Swim using Swim Commands.
+Any processing done on sensor data is handled inside the Sensor WebAgent in Swim.
+* The bridge also handles updating the LED color by opening a link to the /settings/color WebAgent in Swim.
+When the UI sends new colors into swim, this downlink will automatically get those updates and pass it back to Matrix Lite to change the LED color
+* Lastly the bridge sets up the LED animation inside updateLedAnim()

 ## Web UI

 ### Web UI served by swim (not node) and so the pages are at the same address as Swim itself